LearnerMans/genQA-eval/README.md

-# RAG Eval Core
+# ChunkLab

 A comprehensive **RAG (Retrieval-Augmented Generation) Evaluation Platform** with **live progress tracking**, **real-time workflow monitoring**, and **advanced text processing capabilities**.

 ## 🎯 What This App Does

-**RAG Eval Core** is a complete platform for evaluating how well AI systems can answer questions using retrieved context.
+**ChunkLab** is a complete platform for evaluating how well AI systems can answer questions using retrieved context.
 It processes documents, creates searchable knowledge bases, runs Q&A tests, and provides detailed performance metrics.

 ### Core Functionality